 The way that pain can take over people's lives is amazing and horrifying.
 The very systems in our bodies and minds which are designed to protect and heal us can turn against us.
 Often the greatest gift I can give to a patient is an understanding of what exactly has happened to them and that their pain is not "all in their head" and they're not "crazy".
 Well, to be honest, 70% of people with chronic pain are clinically depressed at some point, a great many have panic attacks, and other mental health problems are distressingly common.
 So, many of my patients are "crazy", but that's okay, we can work with that.

 My approach is to first confirm that the patient's original diagnosis is correct.
 Usually it is, but I have to be sure.
-Then I look for any other minor or secondary problems which contribute to their overall stress.
-Only once have I ever met a patient whose original diagnosis was correct and who didn't have any additional problems.
+Then I look for any other minor or secondary problems which contribute to their overall pain and stress.
+Very seld have I met a patient whose original diagnosis was correct and who didn't have any additional problems.

 Then I evaluate how their pain affects their life.
 Pain is far too complex an experience to be graded on a zero-to-ten scale.
 How have their relationships been damaged?
 How many days of work or school have they missed?
 When was the last time they went on a date or cooked for their kids?
 These are the objective measures of healing.

 The solutions are different for everyone: medications, physical therapy, realistic stepwise goal-setting, et cetera.
 I vehemently do not believe that there is one solution for everyone.
-I frequently refer to specialists in sleep medicine, orthopaedics, neurology, psychology, and psychiatry.
-Occasionally I have to be a bit less orthodox—twice recently I've made a referral to a podiatrist and once to a plastic surgeon.
+I frequently refer to specialists in sleep medicine, orthopaedics, neurology, psychology, rheumatology, allergy/immunology, and psychiatry.